-To correct, stop engine then loosen the lock nuts and tighten the adjuster bolt on side where tracks are closest to the frame.
+To correct, stop engine the rear idler wheels retaining screws then loosen the lock nuts and tighten the adjuster bolt on side where tracks are closest to the frame.
 Tighten lock nuts and recheck alignment.
+Ensure to retighten the idler wheel retaining screws.